Set up Voice Control, VoiceOver and Siri on an iPhone for blind and visually impaired users

 Tips for using VoiceOver

-2. Set up the Home screen to have as few app icons as possible and move the most popular ones to the top.
+4. Set up the Home screen to have as few app icons as possible and move the most popular ones to the top and the dock at the bottom.
 The user can then get familiar with accessing them this way.

-4. If VoiceOver won’t be used all the time, it’s worth setting up the Accessibility shortcut to Turn it on/off.
+6. If VoiceOver won’t be used all the time, it could be worth setting up the Accessibility shortcut to Turn it on/off.
 This is either three clicks of home button or three clicks of the side button if there is no home button / Face ID.
+It’s probably easier to turn it on and off with Siri.

 Here’s an example of using VoiceOver from YouTuber Molly Burke – How I use technology as a blind person!
-Inspiring whether you’re sighted or not.
+Inspiring whether you’re sighted or not, so I’ve kept it since it explains the principles eventhough it is now dated.

 Note that this is a fairly old clip before Siri was introduced.